REmatchChile/REmatch/README.md

 To add more tests, add a new folder inside `tests/[test_name_folder]/` that starts with the word _test_ as a prefix.
 Follow the same structure (same file names) of the other folders.

+## Automatic documentation

+to build the automatic documentation two packages are needed:

+graphviz and doxygen.